Comfortjet train from Berlin to Prague

 Buy tickets from Berlin to Prague at int.bahn.de

-Buy direct from Deutsche Bahn, no booking fee, and print your own ticket or show it on your phone or laptop.
+Buy direct from Deutsche Bahn, no booking fee, and print your own ticket or show it on your phone.

-Comfortable air-conditioned EuroCity trains with restaurant car & free WiFi link Berlin and Prague every two hours, 388 km (241 miles) in 4 hours, centre to centre with great scenery along the Elbe & Vlatava rivers.
-Train is the way to go, an experience in itself - Watch the video!
+Comfortable air-conditioned Eurocity trains with restaurant car & free WiFi link Berlin and Prague every two hours, 388 km (241 miles) in 4 hours, centre to centre with great scenery along the scenic Elbe & Vlatava rivers.
+Most departures now use brand-new Czech Railways ComfortJet carriages.
+The train ride is an experience in itself!

 small bullet point Train times